-Research by Dr Sonja Lyubomirsky, Professor of Psychology at the University of California, Riverside, suggests that your degree of happiness is 50 per cent determined by genetics, 10 per cent by life circumstances and 40 per cent by intentional activity.
+Research by Dr Sonja Lyubomirsky, Professor of Psychology at the University of California, Riverside, suggests that your degree of happiness is 50% determined by genetics, 10% by life circumstances and 40% by intentional activity.
 What that means is some people need to work harder than others to experience a positivity ratio of 3:1, but it’s possible that everyone can.

 The How of Happiness

 For the past 20 years Dr Lyubomirsky has sought to answer the question, “Is it possible to become lastingly happier and, if so, how?”
-She has received a five-year, US$1 million grant from the National Institute of Mental Health to conduct research into the possibility of sustaining increased happiness.
-Her answer is yes, it is possible, but it does take constant work.
-While Dr Lyubomirsky has found that some people are genetically wired to have a sunny disposition, and that 10 per cent of happiness is dependent on life circumstances (whether you are rich or poor, healthy or unhealthy, married or divorced and so on), your degree of happiness is significantly affected by your intentional activities.
+Her answer is yes, it is possible – with constant work.
+While Dr Lyubomirsky has found that some people are genetically wired to have a sunny disposition, and that 10% of happiness is dependent on life circumstances (such as wealth, health and relationships), your degree of happiness is significantly affected by your intentional activities.

+“An unhappy person can become a great deal happier, but he or she would do well to scrutinise carefully what precise behaviours and activities happy people choose to engage in,” Dr Lyubomirsky suggests.
 “Also, people tend to adapt to what makes them happy,” she said.
-“For example, people, on average, get a boost when they’re first married, but this may last for only two years and then they go back to their happiness baseline.
-If we adapt to anything good that happens to us, how can we ever become happier?”
+“For example, people, on average, get a boost when they’re first married, but this may last for only two years and then they go back to their happiness baseline.”

 To increase your positive emotions, first decide what specific emotions you most want to enhance.
-Calmness, peace and serenity?
-Fun, amusement and light-heartedness?
+Calmness and serenity?
+Fun and amusement?
 Hope and optimism?
 Pride and confidence?
 Deciding on the positive emotions you specifically want to target will help you to choose an effective happiness strategy.
-Increasing your feelings of calmness and serenity, for example, requires a different strategy than does increasing your confidence.
+Increasing feelings of peace, for example, requires a different strategy than increasing confidence.

-Second, write down 15 ways that you could increase your opportunities to experience those specific emotions.
-Writing down your ideas is important because it will help you to come up with a broader range of strategies to try.
+Next, write down 15 ways that you could increase your opportunities to experience those specific emotions.
+This will help you create a broader range of strategies to try.
 From your list choose the one idea that seems most interesting to you and try it.

-Because there is no single strategy that works for every individual, you’ll need to self-experiment to find a strategy that’s a good fit for you.
-Strategies can also wear off so you’ll need to try new strategies from time to time.
+Because there is no single strategy that works for every individual, you’ll need to self-experiment to find a method that’s a good fit for you.
+Strategies can also wear off, so try new strategies from time to time.

 Many strategies for increasing positive emotions will also work for decreasing negative ones.
-They include:
+This includes:

 ● Learning to dispute negative thoughts (cognitive behavioural therapy (CBT), for example, is one type of therapy that has had success in helping people to change the way they think)